 - Time limit (No course used toward the degree may be more than eight years old at the time of graduation)

 - Language requirements, cognate area coursework, or computer courses, if applicable

 - Signatures of committee members and Director of Graduate Studies (be sure to print each name next to signature).

-- Residence requirement (The application must list two consecutive semesters of full-time enrollment [9 hours]).
+- Residence requirement (The application must list two consecutive semesters of full-time enrollment [9 hours] or three consecutive semesters of part-time enrollment [6 hours]).
 If you are submitting semesters for residence when you were working as a graduate assistant and you were enrolled in only six hours a semester, please attach a letter certifying your appointment at 50% FTE.

 - Completion of exams (include the date of your successful completion of the doctoral comprehensive examination where indicated)